keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 In Aristotle's day, there was no assumed divide between nature and normativity.
+Where modern thought is so often characterized by fundamental dualisms (mind/matter, nature/normativity, self/other, science/ethics), the worldview of Aristotle and even Plato could account for distinction without division and union without confusion.
 John McDowell cites this "anti-dualism" or original unity as one of the benefits of studying Greek thought.
-Where modern thought is so often characterized by fundamental dualisms (mind/matter, nature/normativity, self/other, science/ethics), the worldview of Aristotle and even Plato could account for distinction without division and union without confusion.
+He does not quite go in for the particulars of Greek anti-dualism, because he thinks certain aspects of Aristotle's worldview are outmoded by modern science, but he thinks that studying such a holistic worldview will have a therapeutic effect on our dualistic tendencies.

+Nowhere is the modern addiction to dualisms more clear than in science and ethics.
 Ethics is, if nothing else, the domain of the normative.
 The good and bad, the desirable and despicable, the worthy and unworthy are "fraught with ought."
+Nature, on the other hand, is the domain of the descriptive.
+And, for many thinkers, never the twain shall meet.

+The dualism between nature and normativity has consequences that are not merely unfortunate but I think disastrous.
+It forces us to decide between affirming a real but "non-natural" normativity or natural but ultimately unreal normativity -- it forces us to embrace *either* that the natural world described by sciences *or* the moral world described by common sense and (realist) philosophical ethics.
+This is a damnable dilemma.

-A virtue ethicist is likely to tell the kind of story that indicates the kind of person I *ought* to become or avoid becoming, and the kinds of things *I ought* to pursue (like friendship) or avoid (like ignorance and intolerance).
+Let me state the issue in a bit more detail.
+Compare two stories that two philosophers might tell, and how they relate (or fail to relate) to the other story.
+First, a virtue ethicist is likely to tell the kind of story that indicates the kind of person I *ought* to become or avoid becoming, and the kinds of things *I ought* to pursue (like friendship) or avoid (like ignorance and intolerance).
 A virtue ethicist is likely to commend certain traits of mind and character as constituting a truly human and truly worthwhile life.
 Such traits might include wisdom, courage, and patience.
 Oddly enough, the longer one listens to a virtue ethicist, the less one thinks such traits are *natural*.
 High ethical aspirations come to sound far-off, perhaps almost other-worldly.
+Even if we go in for the high calling of becoming virtuous, we wonder what morality has to do with human nature.

-Nature, on the other hand, is the domain of the descriptive.
-According to scientific naturalism, nature includes everything that is the case and that can be studied by the sciences.
-The scientific naturalist cares for what *is the case* above all else, and what can be shown to be the case using the whole suite of methods belonging various scientific disciplines such as physics, chemistry, evolutionary biology, and so on.
-Observation, empirical hypotheses, and empirical testing are prized above all else.
-Hence, the scientific naturalist's attitude toward social science research is likely to be ambivalent.
+Secondly, a scientific naturalist is goingg to tell a story in which that ambiguous word "nature" just means *everything that is the case* -- or perhaps, everything that is the case and that can be studied using the whole suite of methods belonging various scientific disciplines such as physics, chemistry, evolutionary biology, and so on.
+A scientific naturalist prizes observation, empirical hypotheses, and empirical testing above all else.
+Hence, the scientific naturalist's attitude toward "human things" is likely to be ambivalent.
+Sociology, psychology, religion, mythology, literature, anthropology, and history all fall under a kind of vaguely-felt suspicion.
+When compared to the cold, hard clarity of mathematical nature, humans are embarrassingly warm, soft, and fuzzy.
 People's behavior can be quantified and recorded but people themselves are either too complex or too crazy to be captured in a scientific account quite as neatly as Red Giant stars or oceanic phytoplankton.
 At best, psychologists, sociologists, and anthropologists can offer interpretations based on extensive observation of human subjects.

 There is an assumed divide between humans and the rest of nature.
 Are humans natural?
 If not, then what are we?
 If so, then why is it so especially tricky to understand ourselves.